wp-plugins/counterizeii/readme.txt

 Tags: statistics, admin, stats
 Requires at least: 2.0.2
 Tested up to: 2.3.1
-Stable tag: 2.12
+Stable tag: 2.13

-Simple counter-plugin with no external libs - saves IP, timestamp, visited URl, referring URl and browserinformation in database, and can display total hits, unique hits and other statistics in WordPress webpages.
+Simple counter-plugin with no external libs - saves timestamp, visited URl, referring URl and browserinformation in database, and can display total hits, unique hits and other statistics in WordPress webpages.
 Admin-interface available with detailed information.
+<b>Counterize II 2.13 doesn't store any IP information, because this is illegal in some countries (e.g. Germany).
+Counterize stores only a small hash to distingiush between different users and to get information about the user count.</b>

 External stats page to display in blog posts - visit the <a href="http://www.navision-blog.de/counterize/blog-statistik/">sample</a>.

 == Installation ==